rurigi-waweru/dsfpt10-p3-end-of-phase-3-project/README.md

 # 2.1.1: Project-Objectives

-Here are the key Objectives in this project:-
+Here are the Objectives in this project:-

 1. **Build a Predictive Model for Churn**
-2. **Identify Key Drivers of Churn**
-3. **Improve Churn Prediction Accuracy**
+2. **Improve Churn Prediction Accuracy**
-4. **Support Retention Strategy Development**
-5. **Then Communicate Findings Clearly**: Present model insights and business recommendations in a format accessible to both technical and non-technical stakeholders.

-However, if time-allows it is also important to explore these other secondary objectives

-1. **Understand Customer Behavior**
-2. **Segment At-Risk Customers**
-3. **Evaluate Cost-Benefit Trade-offs**
-   Analyze which churn-prone customers are most valuable to retain based on their potential lifetime value.
-4. **Develop a Repeatable ML Pipeline**
-   Build a clean and modular workflow that can be reused with updated customer data in the future.
+3. **Develop a Repeatable ML Pipeline**: Build a clean and modular workflow that can be reused with updated customer data in the future.
+4. **Then Communicate Findings Clearly**: Present model insights

 # 3.1.0 : Business and Data Understanding